calvinfeng/popcorn-prototype/README.md

-# Movie Gopher
+# Popcorn Prototype
-This is a work in progress
+This is a prototype for the upcoming movie recommender application in Go.
+The live one can be found on Carmen To's GitHub page https://github.com/carment0/popcorn.

 ## Setup
 ### Dependency Management with `dep`